 A commercial photographer commented on Bob Bly’s blog last week complaining that email marketing has been destroyed by spammers.
 That anyone who signed up for one would invariably get spammed.

 Another reader said she’d signed up for one, gotten the offer of a free consultation, and the sender never followed up.

 What’s really wrong?

-It’s not the newsletter (that’s just the tool).
+The problem isn’t really the email newsletter itself (that’s just the tool).
 It’s the way people are using (or abusing) it.
 It’s like trying to break an egg with a hammer.
 It will work, sort of, but it will make a horrible mess.

-Email without permission, build your newsletter the wrong way, or abuse the permission you received, and your readers will opt out, ignore you, or even report you.
+If you email without permission, build your newsletter the wrong way, or abuse the permission you received, your readers will opt out, ignore your emails, or even report you as a spammer.

 Trust is essential

 However, if you create a real relationship and they trust you, they will eagerly want to know what you have to say.

 Say, for example, our photographer saw a newsletter from a digital photography software company.
 Instead of selling software directly, it had tips on how to use the software, where to get the best prices on equipment, and how to earn more money with fewer clients?